How to get fluent, with Dr Popkins

 Diese Kooperation verspricht ein Erfolg zu werden – This cooperation promises to be successful

-Ich habe versucht, bei ihr anzurufen – I tried to phone you
+Ich habe versucht, bei ihr anzurufen – I tried to phone her

 Er weißt gut zu planen – He knows how to plan well